DataDog/integrations-extras/isdown/README.md

 1. Go to the **Notifications** page in IsDown.
 2. Unselect Datadog and click **Save**.
-3. Delete you API Key dedicated to IsDown from Datadog.
+3. In Datadog, delete your API Key dedicated to IsDown.

 ## Data Collected